greatjapa/dynamic-factor/README.md

 console.info(perMinute.get("page_views")) // 0
 ```

 The example above shows how to use `Dynamic` class to calculate `page_views` factor.
-Note that the `page_views` key will be expired in 1 minute after the last change (line 25).
+Note that the `page_views` key will be expired in 1 minute after the last change.